India appreciates opening of Australian borders, especially for students: Jaishankar | Business

 ''I welcome the opening of borders by the Government of Australia, which will help those who have been in India waiting to come back, especially students, temporary visa holders, separated families and this is something which is greatly appreciated,'' Jaishankar, who is visiting Australia on his first trip to the country as external affairs minister, said during the joint press conference with his Australian counterpart Marise Payne.

-Jaishankar also met Australia's Immigration Minister Alex Hawke on Friday and discussed issues like talent, mobility, and globalization.
+Jaishankar also met Australia's Immigration Minister Alex Hawke on Friday and discussed issues like talent, mobility and globalisation.

 Indian students in Australia have formed among the highest number of international students in the country, second only to China.